Best Sleep Schedule for Night Shift Workers: A Practical Guide

 What Is the Ideal Sleep Schedule for Night Shift Workers?

 The ideal schedule gives you 7-9 hours of consolidated sleep within each 24-hour period.
 Your body needs the same amount of rest as day workers.
-The difference is when and how you get it.

 Two main strategies work best for night shift workers.
 Each has benefits depending on your life situation.